-- 3 By virtue of paragraph 7(11) of the Scheme, the Executive Counsel must deliver to the Committee a Formal Complaint against a Member or Member Firm liable to disciplinary proceedings under paragraph 5(3) of the Scheme if, having conducted such investigation as he thinks necessary and having reviewed any written representations submitted by the Member or Member Firm, he considers that two tests are satisfied, namely that: - that there is a realistic prospect that a Disciplinary Tribunal will make an Adverse Finding against a Member or Member Firm (the "evidential test"); and - that a hearing is desirable in the public interest (the "public interest test").

-An Adverse Finding is defined in paragraph 2(1) of the Scheme as:

-"a finding by a Disciplinary Tribunal that a Member or Member Firm has committed Misconduct, or has failed to comply with any of his or its obligations under paragraphs 14(1) or 14(2)."

-- 4 Both tests must be satisfied before the duty to deliver a Formal Complaint arises.
-Paragraph 7(14) of the Scheme makes clear that if the Executive Counsel considers that either test is not satisfied, he cannot deliver a Formal Complaint but should inform the Conduct Committee of his decision, together with the reasons for that decision. - 5 Every case is different and must be assessed on its own facts and merits.
+- 3. By virtue of paragraph 6(10) of the Scheme, the Executive Counsel must deliver to the Committee a Formal Complaint against a Member or Member Firm liable to disciplinary proceedings under paragraph 4(i) of the Scheme if, having conducted such investigation as they think necessary and having reviewed any written representations submitted by the Member or Member Firm, they consider that two tests are satisfied, namely that: - a. there is a realistic prospect that a Disciplinary Tribunal will make an Adverse Finding against a Member or Member Firm (the "evidential test"); and - b. a hearing is desirable in the public interest (the "public interest test").
+An Adverse Finding is defined in paragraph 2(1) of the Scheme as: "a finding by a Disciplinary Tribunal that a Member or Member Firm has committed Misconduct, or has failed to comply with any of his or its obligations under paragraphs 13(1) or 13(2)." - 4.
+Both tests must be satisfied before the duty to deliver a Formal Complaint arises.
+Paragraph 6(13) of the Scheme makes clear that if the Executive Counsel considers that either test is not satisfied, they cannot deliver a Formal Complaint but should inform the Conduct Committee of their decision, together with the reasons for that decision. - 5.
+Every case is different and must be assessed on its own facts and merits.
 The assessment must be careful, fair, independent, impartial and objective.
 It must exclude personal views about disability, gender identity, race, religion or belief, political views, sex and sexual orientation.
-There must be no improper or undue influence from any source. - 6 The Executive Counsel shall have regard to the views expressed by the Group of the Case Management Committee appointed in accordance with paragraph 7(5) of the Scheme, and in particular the factors that it advises he should consider when deciding whether to proceed with the Formal Complaint.
+There must be no improper or undue influence from any source.